indre-idenfy/Documentation/pages/ResultCallback.md

 There are certain points of time in identity verification process when your API should expect to receive a callback.

-Your API should expect to receive a callback immediately when:
+Your API should expect to receive a callback up to 20 minutes when:
 - A client has successfully completed an identification
 - A client has consecutively failed to identify himself and has reached maximum reattempts allowed in the identification platform.
 - A client was suspected for a fraudulent activity and his session was terminated.

-Your API should not expect to receive an immediate callback when (In case of these events your API will receive a callback only when a **token** (token property `tokenExpiry`) or a **token session** (token property `sessionLength`) has expired.
+Your API should not expect to receive up to 20 minutes callback when (In case of these events your API will receive a callback only when a **token** (token property `tokenExpiry`) or a **token session** (token property `sessionLength`) has expired.
 For more on these variables refer to [Generating identification token](https://github.com/idenfy/Documentation/blob/master/pages/GeneratingIdentificationToken.md)):
 - A client has consecutively failed to identify himself and has not reached maximum reattempts allowed in the identification platform.
 - A client did not start an identification session.

 ### How many callbacks to expect

-In total you should expect two consecutive callbacks per identification:
+In total you should expect one callback per identification:
-- One generated for an automatic verification.
-- Second generated for a manual verification.
+- generated for a auto and manual verification.

-Two consecutive callbacks are represented in a UML activity graph below:
+Callback are represented in a UML activity graph below:

 <img src="https://raw.githubusercontent.com/idenfy/Documentation/master/resources/ClientIdentificationWorkflowActivityDiagram.jpg" alt="Token generation UML activity diagram" width="700">

-On how to differentiate which callback represents manual or automatic verification refer to [FAQ section](https://github.com/idenfy/Documentation/blob/master/pages/FAQ.md)
+Final identification status is in "overall" variable.
+Final face and document analysis status is in "manualDocument", "manualFace" variables.

 ## Callback structure